My Imperfect Good Dad & My Perfect Good Father

 To our blindness, He brings sight.
 To our darkness, He brings light.

-And He transforms our heart.
+And He transforms our hearts.
 He makes us new.

-On January 28th, 2022, my beloved daddy, at 83 years of age, was born again, just thirteen days prior to his passing away.
-His salvation had been specifically, intentionally, and fervently prayed about for over fifty years, and not just by our family, but by so many in the body of Christ.
-What a beautiful testimony of God's long-suffering nature, His mercy, and His grace!
-What a beautiful testimony of the power of persevering prayer through the long stretches of life, in order to experience the salvation breakthrough so desperately longed for.
+On January 28th, 2022, my beloved daddy, at 82 years of age, was born again, just thirteen days before he passed away.
+His salvation had been specifically, intentionally, and fervently prayed about for over fifty years, not just by our family, but by so many in the body of Christ.
+What a beautiful testimony of God's long-suffering nature, mercy, and grace!
+What a beautiful testimony of the power of persevering prayer through the long stretches of life, to experience the salvation breakthrough so desperately longed for.

-The morning of my dad's born-again experience, he was taken by Cleveland EMS to the hospital, where he lay very sick for days; and then a week later was finally released to in-home hospice care.
-And in those precious final days, in spite of his weakened condition, God allowed us to witness—to see and hear for ourselves—a truly transformed heart, a life made new.
-Clearly evidenced was an old man being transformed by the power of the Holy Spirit who had taken up residence within him, just as God's Word declares the Spirit does for the one who opens his heart to Jesus.
-Clear testimonies, though maybe small and insignificant to those who didn't know my dad intimately, were unmistakable in his speech and behaviors, and in our interactions with him.
+The morning of my dad's born-again experience, he was taken by Cleveland EMS to the hospital where he lay very sick for days; a week later, he was finally released to in-home hospice care.
+In those precious final days, despite his weakened condition, God allowed us to witness—to see and hear for ourselves—a truly transformed heart, an old life made brand new.
+Evidenced was an old man who’d experienced a new birth, being transformed by the power of the Holy Spirit who had taken up residence within him, just as the Word declares the Spirit does for the one who opens his heart to Jesus.
+Clear testimonies, though maybe small and insignificant to those who didn't intimately know my dad, were unmistakable in his speech, behaviors, and interactions with him.

-One such testimony happened one evening when I telephoned my dad.
-He had already been in the hospital for five days, and because he had been so ill and because my mom had Covid at home and had not been doing well, she had not been able to talk to him until earlier that evening, finally having the strength to call him.
+One such testimony occurred one evening when I telephoned my dad.
+He had already been in the hospital for five days.
+Because he had been so ill and because my mom had COVID-19 and had not been doing well, she had not been able to visit or even talk to him on the phone until earlier that evening, finally having the strength to call him.

-My dad and I talked for a few minutes, and my heart was so encouraged because he was sounding stronger, due to the multiple blood transfusions that he had received over the course of the previous four days.
-Our brief conversation turned to just how sick Mom had been that week, and my dad said, “Sherry, I’ve been laying her thinking about all the mean things I’ve ever said to your mom, and I feel bad.”
-And then, in a humble tone (so uncharacteristic of my dad, especially when referring to my mom), he told me just how much he loved my mom and that when he had talked to her on the phone earlier, he had told her just that.
+After my dad and I talked for a few minutes, and I was so encouraged since he sounded stronger due to the multiple blood transfusions he had received over the previous four days, our conversation turned to just how sick Mom had been that week.
+Then (in his exact words) my dad said, “Sherry, I’ve been laying her thinking about all the mean things I’ve ever said to your mom, and I feel bad.”
+And with a serious, humble tone (so uncharacteristic of my dad, especially when referring to my mom), he told me just how much he loved my mom and that when he talked to her on the phone earlier, he had told her so.

 A heart transformed.
 An old life made new.

-I had just read a verse in the book of Micah, which says, "The One who breaks open the way will go before them (2:13),” and in that moment, this description of my powerful God struck me so personally, so very profoundly.
+I had just read a verse in the book of Micah that says, "The One who breaks open the way will go before them" (2:13), and at that moment, this description of my all-powerful God struck me so personally, so very profoundly.

 And so I began writing. . .